Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #10](/scoring-periods/10.md) started on the 21st of June, and ends on the 5th of July.
+The current [Scoring Period #10](/scoring-periods/11.md) started on the 5th of July, and ends on the 19th of July.

 <!--
 FIXME